savvas-paragkamian/arthropods_assessment_crete/readme.md

 ```

-## Scripts
+## Workflow and Scripts

 First the script `species_assessment.R` is executed.
 It is the main
 script that calculates the IUCN AOO and EOO and PACA metrics.
-Then the
+Based on the
+results scripts the script `hotspot_assessment.R` generates the hotspots,
+threatspots and Key Biodiversity Areas of the endemic arthropods of Crete.
-`spatial_analysis.R` script finds all the overlaps between the species metrics
+Then the `spatial_analysis.R` script finds all the overlaps between the species metrics
 and spatial data.
-Based on the results of hese 2 scripts the script
-`hotspot_assessment.R` generates the hotspots and threatspots of the
-endemic arthropods of Crete.
 Subsequently, the `species_assessment_statistict.Rmd`
 R markdown file generates a report based on these results.
 The `functions.R` is a
 collection of functions required in all scripts.